pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 At this point, we could add additional Reviewers, and then wait for their recommendations to come in.

-### Understanding Blind Review
+### Understanding Anonymous Review

 OJS is designed to accommodate different types of reviews and has built-in steps to ensure anonymity.

 All information will be visible to the journal managers and editors regardless of the type of review selected.
 The review type will be automatically selected based on what has been configured under _Settings_ > _Workflow_ > _Review_.
 The editors can change the review type when sending the review request.
 Editors/Section Editors must select the review type when sending the review request from the following options:

-* Double-Blind
+* Anonymous Reviewer/Anonymous Author
-* Blind
+* Anonymous Reviewer/Disclosed Author
 * Open

-**Double-Blind Review**: The identity of both the author and the reviewer is kept hidden.
+**Anonymous Reviewer/Anonymous Author**: The identity of both the author and the reviewer is kept hidden.

-The author or editor must ensure that metadata from the manuscript file is removed in a Double-Blind review.
+The author or editor must ensure that metadata from the manuscript file is removed in Anonymous Reviewer/Anonymous Author.
 See [Removing Identifying Information](#removing-identifying-information) for more information.

-*Reviewer*: The reviewer will not be able to see the author(s) in their reviewer’s queue if the editor has selected a double-blind review.
+*Reviewer*: The reviewer will not be able to see the author(s) in their reviewer’s queue if the editor has selected Anonymous Reviewer/Anonymous Author.
 All identifying information in the metadata of the submission details is automatically removed by the system.

 ![](./assets/learning-ojs3.1-ed-rev-anon1.png)